Skip to Content

 What’s new for water meters?

-Like all equipment, water meters also eventually need replacing.
-When your meter malfunctions, City staff will send you a letter, letting you know it is time to schedule a repair or replacement.
-Unless you hear from us, your meter is working properly.
+When your meter malfunctions, City staff will send you a letter, letting you know it is time to schedule a repair or replacement; so unless you hear from us, we do not need to replace your meter at this time.

 To learn more about water meters, including where they're located, review our fact sheet or see our questions and answers section below.